IliaFeldgun/Club/roadmap.md

 # Club Roadmap

+### Redis cleanup
+Game state destruction needs to be implemented.
+Use Key Value State Store to clean up objects that are no longer needed

 ### Locking mechanism
 The lobby is VERY likely to access and edit the same resource at the same time.
 Lock should be managed in Redis or changed to work with a database